Updated on June 23rd, 2020

 Borneo is one of the few places to see orangutans in the wild but also has great opportunities to get up close & personal on a visit to Sepilok Rehabilitation Centre.
-I had just been through a personal tragedy (if you’re interested, read more in the About Me section ) when my friend called & asked me if I’d like to join her on a trip here – of course, I said yes immediately!
+I have a passion for seeing wildlife in its natural habitat, like my amazing 2 weeks in the Galápagos Islands.
+In addition to learn more about my experiences volunteering at a wildlife sanctuary in Namibia check out my blog posts HERE.

 What do you need to know?

 There are many ways to see orangutans in either the sanctuary or the wild in Borneo.
-Wherever you go you will be advised that there are no guarantees but we were lucky enough to see them in all 3!
+Wherever you go you will be advised that there are no guarantees.
+However, we were lucky enough to see them in all 3!

 Located in the Sabah District of North Borneo, the Rehabilitation Centre is made up of 43 sq km of protected land at the edge of Kabili Sepilok Forest Reserve.
 Their role is to rehabilitate orphaned (due to logging & deforestation) & confiscated orangutans (illegally caught & kept as pets).
 The rehabilitation process takes up to 7 years & today up to 80 orangutans live free within the reserve.